How to Find the Right Real Estate Agent for Probate Property

 Top-performing agents sell homes faster and for more money than average agents.
 When selling a house in probate, maximizing the home sale can best serve the estate’s interests.

-Even the simplest probate sale (that proceed much like traditional home sale) has nuances that need to be done according to your state’s probate laws.
+Even the simplest probate sale (that proceeds much like a traditional home sale) has nuances that need to be done according to your state’s probate laws.

-You should use a real estate agent for any type of real estate transaction but a probate property requires some additional experience.
+You should use a real estate agent for any type of real estate transaction, but a probate property real estate agent requires some additional experience.

-For example, a regular real estate agent may not know the correct probate procedure or to use probate specific forms when completing the sale.
-If either are incorrect at your final petition hearing, the probate judge will not close out probate.
+For example, a regular real estate agent may not know the correct probate procedure, or to use probate-specific forms when completing the sale.
+If either is incorrect at your final petition hearing, the probate judge will not close out probate.
 The need to make corrections can lead to rescheduling a new hearing weeks or months down the line.

 If you don’t have a probate agent, you’ll need to rely on your attorney to check over the probate sale documentation to ensure it will be approved by the courts.

-Attorney’s fees get expensive when they’re spending hours doing the work a probate agent would do as part of their standard commission.
+Attorney’s fees get expensive when they are spending hours doing the work a probate agent would do as part of their standard commission.

 Prior to the court confirmation hearing, you and your agent need to list the home and accept an offer.
 In many states, you are then required to relist the probate property at the accepted offer price for a period of 30-45 days.